Javier Matilla: Spain

 Matilla was born in Quero, Province of Toledo.
 After finishing his football development at Villarreal CF, he made his debut for the main squad on 4 April 2009: he started and finished the La Liga away match against UD Almería, but his team lost 3–0.
 In addition, he spent three full seasons with the reserves, one in the Segunda División and two in the Segunda División B.

 On 28 June 2011, Matilla signed for Real Betis, recently returned to the top flight, for 3+1 years and €1.3 million.
 He made his official debut on 18 September, coming on as a substitute for Beñat Etxebarria in the dying minutes of a 3–2 away win over Athletic Bilbao.

 Matilla was irregularly put to use during his four-and-a-half-year tenure in Andalusia, contributing 15 games and one goal as the club promoted in 2015.
-In the 2012–13 campaign, also in the second tier, he scored a career-best 12 goals whilst on loan to Real Murcia, including one in a 1–0 home victory against UD Las Palmas in the last matchday that certified survival.
+In the 2012–13 campaign, also in the second tier, he scored a career-best 12 goals whilst on loan to Real Murcia CF, including one in a 1–0 home victory against UD Las Palmas in the last matchday that certified survival.

 In mid-October 2013, Matilla's contract was further extended until 2017, but it was mutually terminated on 15 January 2016 as the player was still nursing a serious knee injury.
 Subsequently, he went on trial with English Championship side Reading, but nothing came of it.

 On 6 July 2016, Matilla signed for Elche CF in division two.
 After suffering relegation, he spent six months without a club before joining Gimnàstic de Tarragona.